A Change From Gilead

 ...
 Gilead has generated effective returns for investors and effective return on capital from treating hepatitis C and potentially nearly eliminating hepatitis C from treating HIV and turning it into a chronic disease, and to building a really important global stockpile of antiviral for influenza.
 So, what's special about COVID.

-Geoffrey Porges, analyst at SVB Leerink.
+- Geoffrey Porges, analyst at SVB Leerink

 ...
 You mentioned some parallels to HIV, HCV even Tamiflu.
 But there's been no other time like this in the history of the planet than any of us have been alive...I guess the short answer to your question is, I don't think there is a precedent to this.

-Daniel O'Day, CEO at GILD, Q1'20 earnings call.
+- Daniel O'Day, CEO at GILD, Q1'20 earnings call

 Analysts went further, in some cases with downgrades.
-Raymond James noted they were downgrading GILD as they were unwilling to, "wild guess remdesivir NPV."
+Raymond James noted they were downgrading GILD, as they were unwilling to "wild guess remdesivir NPV."

 GILD is trying to reassure investors on revenues

 Firstly, I want to highlight an issue facing remdesivir which came up months ago.
 The territories where remdesivir will see use do not only include Europe and the US.
 In India and China, patent law doesn't always operate the same way as it does in the US.
-Back when Solvadi was taking the market by storm, the Chinese State Intellectual Property Office (SIPO) rejected a critical patent application from GILD, India's patent office also rejected the application.
+Back when Solvadi was taking the market by storm, the Chinese State Intellectual Property Office (SIPO) rejected a critical patent application from GILD, and India's patent office also rejected the application.
 GILD is also forced to sell its medications for much less in many ex-US territories.
-For example a 2016 article noted the price of Solvadi was $4 a pill in India rather than $1000 a pill in the US.
+For example, a 2016 article noted the price of Solvadi was $4 a pill in India rather than $1000 a pill in the US.

-In January, The Institute of Virology in Wuhan filed a patent for remdesivir (a statement on the website of the institute confirmed this on February 4).
+In January, Wuhan Institute of Virology filed a patent for remdesivir (a statement on the website of the institute confirmed this on February 4).
 GILD responded by noting it invented remdesivir and filed patents worldwide in 2016 (the Chinese patent application was still pending as of February 2020).
 Despite the concerning move, the institute said it would "not exercise any intellectual property rights if foreign pharmaceutical firms are willing to contribute towards combating the outbreak in China."
-This statement makes it sound as though provided GILD could produce enough drug for China, that the move might be a cautionary one, rather than something more aggressive.
+This statement makes it sound as though, provided GILD could produce enough drug for China, that the move might be a cautionary one, rather than something more aggressive.

 Figure 1: Screenshot of a headline that doesn't sound so good for GILD longs.
 Source: FierceBiotech article.